 Like many New Yorkers, Patrick Clayton has things to do.
 You don’t end up in Manhattan’s Chelsea neighborhood after 16 years by twiddling your thumbs.
+When it comes to using a bike share, convenience and ease are a must-have.

 Hey, 67,000 people per square mile has its upsides.